fommil/fpmortals/manuscript/backmatter.md

 ## Typeclasses

 To define a typeclass we use the `class` keyword, followed by the name of the typeclass, its type parameter, then the required members in a `where` clause.

-If there are dependencies between typeclasses, i.e. `Applicative` requires a `Functor`, use `=>` notation
+If there are dependencies between typeclasses, i.e. `Applicative` requires a `Functor` to exist, we call this a *constraint* and use `=>` notation:

 {lang="text"}
 ~~~~~~~~